-The Company's financial instruments consist of cash, receivables and other assets, trade payables and accrued liabilities, and the amounts owing pursuant to credit facilities, with carrying values considered to be reasonable approximations of fair value due to the short-term nature of these instruments.
+The Company's financial instruments consist of cash, receivables and other assets, and trade payables and accrued liabilities.
+The carrying values of the Company's financial instruments are considered to be reasonable approximations of fair value due to their anticipated short-term nature.

-As at December 31, 2019, the Company's financial instruments are exposed to the following financial risks, including credit, liquidity and currency risks:
+As at December 31, 2020, the Company's financial instruments are exposed to the following financial risks, including credit, liquidity and currency risks:

-(i) Credit risks associated with cash is minimal as the Company deposits the majority of its cash with a large Canadian financial institution that has been accorded a strong investment grade rating by a primary rating agency.

-(ii) Liquidity risks associated with the inability to meet obligations as they become due, as further discussed in Note 1, is minimized through the management of its capital structure as explained on Note 14 and by maintaining good relationships with significant shareholders and creditors.
+- (i) Credit risks associated with cash is minimal as the Company deposits the majority of its cash with a large Canadian financial institution that has been accorded a strong investment grade rating by a primary rating agency. - (ii) Liquidity risks associated with the inability to meet obligations as they become due is minimized through the management of its capital structure as explained on Note 15 and by maintaining good relationships with significant shareholders and creditors, such as Zebra.
 The Company also closely monitors and reviews its costs to date and actual cash flows on a monthly basis.
-In assessing liquidity risk as at December 31, 2019, the Company has also considered the impact of funds made available through the credit facilities described in Note 7.

-The maturities of the Company's financial liabilities as at December 31, 2019 are as follows:
+The maturities of the Company's financial liabilities as at December 31, 2020 are as follows:

-Total Less than 1 year 1-5 years More than 5 years Accounts payable and accrued liabilities 3,553,545 3,553,545 - - Lease liabilities 72,803 60,658 12,145
+Total Less than 1 year 1-5 years More than 5 years Accounts payable and accrued liabilities 4,097,835 4,097,835 - - Lease liabilities 13,013 13,013 - Total 4,110,848 4,110,848 - -